Becoming a Lay Reader

 All Lay Readers who receive a Three Year License from the Bishop must be involved in a continuing programme of education in the faith.
 Courses for this purpose are arranged by the Lay Readers' Association at their Annual Retreat some time in April or May and before the Service of Licensing in November and odd occasions when an interesting speaker may be available.

 Participation in the Evening Courses sponsored by the Montreal Diocesan Theological College, courses at the Centre for Lay Education, Education for Ministry (EFM) and Lay Readers' Courses in other Dioceses are also acceptable.

-In this matter, all Readers must relate to their Parish Priest and to the Pastor to Lay Readers, who must recommend them to the Bishop for the renewal of their Three Year Licenses.
+In this matter, all Readers must relate to their Parish Priest and to the Warden of Lay Readers, who must recommend them to the Bishop for the renewal of their Three Year Licenses.

 Older Lay Readers may become 'Lay Readers Emeritus'.